-Entries are now open for the 2019 CEW Bean Prize for Military History.
+Entries will open for the 2020 CEW Bean Prize for Military History in June 2020.

 Caption: Australian Engineers watch a Matilda tank crossing one of their rapidly constructed bridges on the Toko-Darara Road, Bougainville.
 Image courtesy Army Museum of North Queensland, AMNQ 4489_51

 For details of the prize and eligibility conditions, please read the brochure.

 For enquiries or further information, please email ahu.enquiries [at] defence.gov.au.

 The winning theses for the 2019 CEW Bean Prize for Military History have been selected.
 The independent assessment panel were extremely pleased with the quality of applications received for 2019.

 The Australian Army would like to congratulate the two winners: